mbucemi

 Fall/Winter 2025 AP/PRWR4004 6.0 A Book Publishing Practicum SEMR

-Matt is an experienced editor, writer, and teacher.
-He holds a PhD in English from Cornell University, and has had leadership roles at publishing houses, media studios, and creative agencies, including his tenure as the founding Managing Editor at Sutherland House Books in Toronto.
+Matt holds a PhD in English from Cornell University, and has had leadership roles at publishing houses, media studios, and creative agencies, including his tenure as the founding Managing Editor and Associate Publisher at Sutherland House Books in Toronto.

-Matt's university teaching ranges from classes on book publishing and science fiction to philosophical approaches to martial arts movies.
+Matt's teaching ranges from classes on book publishing and science fiction to philosophical approaches to martial arts movies.
 He has been awarded Cornell's Dean's Prize for Distinguished Teaching and York's Ian Greene Award for Teaching Excellence.
+Matt is also an Associate Member of the Communication & Culture graduate program.

 Degrees